iMercilessly/RubyAI/README.md

 - Roll a dice.
 - Receive a random compliment.

-## To Do

-Note: `These are subject to change`

-- Add RubyRob03's actual voice.
-- More commands.
-- Custom Voice TTS
-- Mobile Support

 ## Usage

-1. Run the Python script `RubyAI.py`.
+1. Run the Python script `main.py`.
 2. Say "Ruby" to start giving voice commands.
 3. You can ask questions like:
    - "What time is it?"